COMPANY: SANSKRUTI DANCE

 “Mummy, is Ram’s stepmother queen the same as Snow White’s stepmother queen?”

 Apple ‘n’ Spice was born from the above question, innocently asked by Krishna’s daughter when she was three years old.
 The show imaginatively brings together the story of Snow White with that of Ramayana, to present a brand-new fairy tale through a combination of Bharatanatyam, contemporary dance, Indian storytelling, and shadow puppetry.
-Apple ‘N’ Spice has completed 30 shows as a part of two national tours.
+Apple ‘N’ Spice has completed 50 shows as a part of two national tours and is the winner of Best Family Arts Activity Award 2023.

 4 stars “… is superb…”